 Rudolph’s life’s journey was one of strength, resiliency and perseverance.
 He was a dedicated son, husband, father and soldier.
 As a man of integrity and principle, Rudolph was well respected for his loyalty, courageousness, his selfless service, hard work and toughness.
 But through it all his most valuable life assignment was his dedication to his family.
 He was a steadfast provider, encourager and protector.
 His family first approach pioneered the way for his children and grandchildren to attend college, become entrepreneurs, working professionals and most importantly become exceptional parents.

 Rudolph Flowers, 85, of San Antonio, Texas, was called to his heavenly home on Wednesday, May 1, 2019.
 He is preceded in death by his wife, Doretta Flowers; son, Michael Eric Flowers; mother, Myrtle Flowers; and siblings Gladys Nell Foster, Sim Turner, Nettie Burleson.
 He leaves to cherish his memory four children; Rudolph Flowers, Jr., Kevin Mark Flowers and Rodney Flowers who all reside in San Antonio, Texas and Darlene Marie Flowers Mathonican of Fort Worth, Texas.
 He is also survived by a host of loving grandchildren, including Erik Flowers for whom he raised, great grandchildren and relatives.

-To send flowers to RUDOLPH's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of RUDOLPH FLOWERS, SR., please visit our floral store.